Mark Whalon: Influence on Bill Wilson

 Whalon and Bill Wilson both grew up in East Dorset, Vermont, and had met by 1908.
 Nine and a half years Wilson's senior, Whalon was Wilson's closest childhood friend; he introduced him to the world of ideas, and was a lifelong mentor.

 Whalon knew everyone in town and showed Wilson the ropes.
 He also drove Wilson around in the General Store delivery wagon to view the wealthy segment of the region.
 The two friends discussed books and literature, ideas, class, wealth, social and socio-economic strata, political philosophy, local and world politics, spirituality, and democracy.

 They worked together on summer jobs and helped string the first telephone lines into East Dorset.
 They hunted and fished together, and shared an interest in Vermont history.

 Whalon continued to be a mentor, confidant, counselor, and emotional support to Wilson, even after Wilson became world famous, and as of his death in 1956 was still Wilson's best friend.
 Wilson later wrote of him, "He was a sort of uncle or father to me."

 Personal life

-By mid September of 1922 Whalon was married to Kathleen Mitchell.
+By mid September 1922 Whalon was married to Kathleen Mitchell.
 They had two sons, Lawrence J. Whalon and Cornelius Bayard Whalon.
 The couple separated in the summer of 1932, and the marriage was annulled in 1933 after Kathleen murdered their five-year-old son Cornelius in an attempted murder-suicide poisoning.

 By the 1950s, Whalon had developed Parkinson's disease.
 He died at the age of 70 in a nursing home in Bennington, Vermont, in 1956 following a long illness.

 At the time of his death he had seven grandchildren.